AdobeDocs/commerce-testing/src/pages/guide/integration/index.md

-If your project requires custom entries in the `core_config_data` table, such as the introduction of new 3rd party services that affect your application on a basic level or configuration for logic that would prevent access if not configured properly, Magento provides a file template for this purpose.
+If your project requires custom entries in the `core_config_data` table, such as the introduction of new 3rd party services that affect your application on a basic level or configuration for logic that would prevent access if not configured properly, Commerce provides a file template for this purpose.

 Copy `dev/tests/integration/etc/config-global.php.dist` to `dev/tests/integration/etc/config-global.php` (without the
 `.dist` suffix) and add your path-value pairs there.
 Do not remove existing entries from the file as they are required